-Community-based learning, or service learning, is a way for students to actively connect their academic work with direct experience in the community.
-By combining hands-on work in the community with the academic framework provided by course work across the curriculum, students gain a rich experience of social issues.
+Community-based learning is a way for students to actively connect their academic work with direct experience in the community.
+By combining hands-on work in the community with the academic framework provided by courses across the curriculum, students gain a rich experience of social issues.
 Students learn about the workings of community, encounter differences related to race, class and privilege, gain a deeper understanding about social justice, and are able to do work that is beneficial to others.
 They also gain a greater understanding of themselves.

 Community-based learning emphasizes academic rigor, reflection, and developing ongoing community partnerships.
 Community-based learning can be part of any discipline and any academic division: humanities, social sciences, sciences and the arts.

 At Goucher, community-based learning is part of a growing number of academic courses.
 Many of our programs are connected to central Baltimore, the historic home of Goucher College, and partnerships are being created locally.